dottox/ibm-notes/!Tutos/Create VPC using CLI/README.md

 Think about a name for the VPC, names don't have a global scope so you can use whatever you want.

-In a shared account, it is a good practice to recall your resource group's name in the beggining of the VPC name. e.g `isuarez-vpc`
+In a shared account, it is a good practice to recall your resource group's name in the beginning of the VPC name. e.g `isuarez-vpc`

 Use `ibmcloud is vpcc <vpc_name>`